 It has few regular quests: instead players gang together to fight in rolling events – mini storylines that play out in stages depending on how gamers perform.
 These get players to work together organically, and also have an impact on the region they are in, perhaps reducing the threat of roving bands of monsters, at least temporarily.

-PLAY GUILD WARS 2 FOR FREE
+PLAY GUILD WARS 2 NOW

 Skyforge stands out thanks to the combination of its unique class system, excellent early game and beautiful world.
 Incentivising experimentation and personal exploration, being able to select between any class you’ve unlocked at any time lets you dramatically switch playstyle at a moment’s notice without having to go through another hundred hours of re-levelling.
 The Ascension Atlas operates like a Final Fantasy sphere grid, always giving you options as to both what your next choice will be and what your goal in ten hours time is.